SynthAether/chatterbox-finetuning_fork/README.md

 **Dataset Quality Requirements:**
 - Sample rate: 16kHz, 22.05kHz, or 44.1kHz (will be resampled to 16kHz automatically)
-- Format: WAV (mono or stereo)
+- Format: WAV (mono or stereo - will be converted to mono automatically)
 - Duration: 3-10 seconds per segment (optimal for TTS)
-- Minimum total duration: 30+ minutes for basic training, 1-2 hours recommended
+- Minimum total duration: 30+ minutes for basic training
+- **Recommended:** 1 hour of clean audio for optimal results
 - Audio quality: Clean, minimal background noise

 ### 2. Configuration